-His speech didn’t begin with anything close to an outline or structure.
+But his speech didn’t begin with anything close to an outline or structure.
 Yet there was structure afforded by a series of interconnected thoughts…and long, long pauses.
-It required listening.
+So, it required listening.

 A central theme to his speech were the common elements that we all share.
 Combining seriousness with jocularity, he referenced the human genome project–a project on which “I spent your family’s taxes.”
 He noted how similar we are to one another.
 Yet, despite these similarities, most people dwell on the differences.

 This theme allowed the former President to discuss other inequalities in the world.
-He compared an education at Yale to a non-education in many other parts of the world.
-He compared and contrasted health and mortality inequalities.
+So, he compared an education at Yale to a non-education in many other parts of the world.
+And then he compared and contrasted health and mortality inequalities.
 Statistics and figures supported his every point.
-He’s very much at home with figures.
+Because he’s very much at home with figures.

 Via instabilities he arrived at climate change where he referenced the civil rights leader Martin Luther King.
 It was Dr. King who used to quote Victor Hugo.